JulianoLagana/MT3/README.md

 ## Evaluating experiments

 After an experiment has generated checkpoints, you can evaluate its average GOSPA score using the `eval.py` script.
+The evaluation hyperparameters can be found inside `configs/eval/default.yaml`.
 Example usage:

 ```
 src/eval.py -rp src/results/experiment_name -tp configs/tasks/task1.yaml